Edge Developer Platform

 1. Using Deployment Templates

-After completing the setup of the e-commerce admin backend, go to the WordPress Woocommerce Template on the Pages platform and click "Deploy".
+After completing the setup of the ecommerce management backend, enter the WordPress Woocommerce Template on the Pages platform and click "Deploy"

 2. Add an Environment Variable

-On the preparation deployment page, click "Environment Variables" and configure the following environment variables separately:
+On the deployment page, click "Environment Variables" and configure the following environment variables:

 WP_URL: Fill in your WordPress site address